feelingapp/feeling-api/README.md

 python -m src.setup --generate-data
 ```

-`--generate-data` prepopulates the database with mock data.
+Note: `--generate-data` prepopulates the database with mock data.

 5. To run the functions locally: